 Do you require the protection of limited liability?

-When you set up a company, you are setting up a separate legal entity to its Directors and Shareholders.
-This means that you won't be personally liable for any of the debts of the business.
+When you set up a company, you set up a separate legal entity for its directors and shareholders.
+You won't be personally liable for any of the business's debts in most circumstances.
 This is called limited liability and one of the benefits of setting up a Limited Company in Ireland.

 Are you making more money in your business than you need as a salary?